Kakamotobi/Learned/JS/OOP/Factory-Function.md

 # Factory Function
-- Make an object to which we add properties and methods, based off of arguments that have been provided, and then return that object.
+- Make a prototype object to which we can add properties and methods based off of arguments that have been provided, and then return that object.
 - One way of making objects based off of a pattern/recipe (not ideal).

 ## Example